How To Knit Rib Stitch {1×1 and 2×2 ribbing}

 Ribbing is chosen due to the usefulness it can have to a pattern.

-For example, if you knit a sweater, ribbing is often knit for the cuffs and any other part that needs to have some stretch.
+For example, if you knit a sweater, ribbing is often used for the cuffs and any other part that needs to have some stretch.

-When you choose a ribbing pattern for your project, think of how useful it will be for the project.
+When you choose a ribbing pattern for your project, think of how useful it will be for the purpose.

-Whatever ribbing pattern you decide on, you will need to make sure you cast on the right number of stitches, for instance:
+Whatever ribbing pattern you decide on, you will need to make sure you cast on the right number of stitches, they often need multiples for instance:

 - Single rib (1 x 1 ribbing) – K1, P1 – needs a multiple of 2 stitches.